 To continually address core health issues in the state of Delaware through a collaborative network of stakeholders dedicated to shared visions for the improvement of population health.
+A framework was needed to move efficiently through the state health improvement initiative.
+The nationally recognized Mobilizing for Action through Planning Partnership (MAPP) and process developed by the National Association of County and City Health Officials was selected to facilitate the initiative.

-A framework was needed to move efficiently through the state health improvement The nationally initiative. recognized Mobilizing for Action through Planning and Partnership (MAPP) process developed by National Association County and City Health Officials was selected to facilitate the initiative.
+The MAPP framework

-MAPP framework The divides the health improvement process into six phases (Figure 1) which align with deliverables for the Delaware SHIP (Table 1).
+divides the health improvement process into six phases (Figure 1) which align with deliverables for the Delaware SHIP (Table 1).
 Each phase builds on the information gathered in the previous phases.
 The three steps of Plan, Implement, and Evaluate can be performed repeatedly in a continuous quality improvement model.